Priests Arrested for Lewdness in a Car with "No Tints on the Window"

 The priests, 39-year-old Diego Berrio and 30-year-old Edwin GiraldoCortez, were charged Monday with Lewd and Lascivious behavior and Indecent Exposure after being caught performing a sexual act inside a car parked on a Miami Beach street, according to CBS Local.

 They were in the front seat while doing this.
 It was in broad daylight for everyone, including children to see.
-The windows were untinted.
+The windows were not tinted and it was a little rented Volkswagon no less.
 These two are exhibitionists.

 “Yesterday, we received a call indicating that two men were performing a sex act inside of a car.
 This is in broad daylight, 13th Street and Ocean Drive.
 There are no tints on the window,” explained Miami Beach Police spokesman Ernesto Rodriguez.